oasis-tcs/dps/Contributions/InformationModel/README.md

   * placeholder for [XML Schema](https://groups.oasis-open.org/higherlogic/ws/groups/2c60b2cf-45d3-48cd-8594-0194f182b33d/download/72728)
     and XML examples
 * OpenC2 developers:
-  * Examined the Metadata Generator to [design](Designed) an IM based on requirements inferred from its user interface, focused on capturing intent and desired capabilities.
+  * Examined the Metadata Generator to **design** an IM based on requirements inferred from its user interface, focused on capturing intent and desired capabilities.
-  * Translated the JSON Schema to [derive](FromJSON) an initial IM, ensuring completeness with respect to as-built implementation.
+  * Translated the JSON Schema to **generate** an IM, to put the initial schema in IM format.
-  * Compared the designed and derived IMs to identify gaps/deficiencies of each and inconsistencies between them.
+  * Compared the designed and generated IMs to identify gaps/deficiencies of each and inconsistencies between them.
-  * Produced a candidate information model for use by the DPS TC
+  * Produced a **draft** IM based on the gap analysis for use in the Metadata specification.

 ## Gap Analysis

-Modular building blocks designed for reuse.

 Metadata Generator: